winkeung/C-Concepts/C_Concepts_Part3.md

 Part 3

 # **The Confusing Duality Between Arrays and Pointers**
 # **(Arrays are second class citizens in C. They cannot do value assignment with the same kind as other data types can do.
 Pointers steal their operator [] and pretend to be arrays.
-Arrays have to lie to people that they are of the pointer type who steal [] from them in order to use back their own operator[].)**
+Arrays have to lie to people that they are pointers (the exact type of pointer who steal [] from them) in order to use back their own operator[].)**

 This is the second counter-intuitive features of C that confuses a lot of beginners (The first is the &#39;declare reflect use&#39; declaration style).
 For integer variables in C, you can do the following:
 <pre>